aryanvx/act-study-plan/README.md

-# ACT Study Schedule Generator
+ACT Study Schedule Generator

+Discipline is the one algorithm you can’t fake.

+This isn’t just a script.
+It’s a system.
-This project is a simple yet powerful Python script that automatically generates a personalized ACT study calendar based on your start date, duration, and subjects.
-It exports an `.ics` calendar file that you can import into Google Calendar/Apple Calendar/Outlook.
+A Python-built framework that generates a personalized ACT study calendar tailored to your start date, duration, and subjects.

+It exports an .ics file you can import into Google Calendar, Apple Calendar, or Outlook.
+Because good routines belong where your time lives.

-I built this as part of my journey preparing for the **October 2025 ACT**, instead of relying on generic study plans, I wanted something that adapted to *my* schedule and priorities.
+I built this while preparing for the October 2025 ACT.
+I was tired of generic prep plans that were more chaos than structure.
+So I wrote my own—something that didn’t just tell me what to do, but when to do it.

-This project combines my interest in **computer science** with **academic performance optimization**, turning a stressful process into a structured one (really kicking it w/ the buzzwords on this.)

-## Features
+This project sits at the intersection of computer science and discipline engineering, turning stress into system and randomness into rhythm.

-- Interactive setup (enter your start date, study duration, and subjects)
+Interactive setup: input your start date, study duration, and subjects

-- Generates daily study tasks evenly distributed across subjects
+Daily tasks distributed evenly across English, Math, Reading, and Science

-- Exports an `.ics` calendar for easy syncing with your preferred calendar app
+Exports directly to .ics for seamless calendar integration

-- Fully commented, readable, and easy to modify
+Minimal, readable, and easy to modify

-## Example output
+# Example Output
-You’ll get an `.ics` file (ex: `ACT_Study_Schedule_2025-10-25.ics`) that contains a structured day-by-day plan:
+The output is a .ics file such as ACT_Study_Schedule_2025-10-25.ics.

+Each day has a clear target:

-- `Day 1: ACT Prep: English Practice + Review`
+Day 1: ACT Prep — English Practice + Review
-- `Day 2: ACT Prep: Math Practice + Review`
+Day 2: ACT Prep — Math Practice + Review
-- `Day 3: ACT Prep: Reading Practice + Review`
+Day 3: ACT Prep — Reading Practice + Review

-- …and so on.
+Until routine becomes reflex.

-## Future enhancements
+Future Enhancements

-- Add difficulty-based weighting for subjects
+Difficulty-weighted scheduling

-- Integrate score tracking or practice test reminders
+Built-in performance tracking and test reminders

-- Build a web app version using Flask or React
+Full-stack expansion using Flask or React

+Author

-## Author: Aryan Vyahalkar
+Aryan Vyahalkar
-High school student-athlete and aspiring computer scientist
+Student-athlete and builder.
-Exploring how technology can enhance academic performance and self-discipline.
+Exploring how code, structure, and willpower combine to create consistent performance.

-## Contribute
+Contribute

-Feel free to fork, star, or open issues if you’d like to add features or collaborate.
+Fork it.
+Break it.
+Improve it.
+Every iteration expands the surface area.
+And if luck is a function of that, then let’s get lucky.